-Seven Dog Breeds That Don't Stink
+7 Dog Breeds That Won't Stink Up Your House

 Doggy smell is not a big issue for me.
 I am so glad to have my dog´s company that I am willing to put up with a few of the negatives.
 If she finds a warm pile of horse droppings on the beach, stops to roll in them just before coming home after our last walk, and brings home a few odd smells, well, I guess I can live with it.